Risorgimento!

 Risorgimento! is an opera in one act by Lorenzo Ferrero set to an Italian-language libretto by Dario Oliveri, based on a scenario by the composer.
-It was completed in 2010 and first performed at the Teatro Comunale Modena on 26 March 2011.
+It was completed in 2010 and first performed at the Teatro Comunale di Modena on 26 March 2011.

 Overview

 The opera was commissioned by the Teatro Comunale di Bologna for the 150th anniversary of the Italian unification which was commemorated in 2011, and had there an initial run of six performances between April 5 and 16, coupled with Luigi Dallapiccola's Il prigioniero.
 The work mixes the story of one of the most well-known operas by Giuseppe Verdi, Nabucco, with social and cultural aspects of the Risorgimento, through a plot in which one is the reflection of the other.

-The characters of the opera – says the composer – engage in a debate not just about the Risorgimento but also about the opera itself and its chances of success.
-They are, at least in part, the same as the interpreters of that first Nabucco (then titled Nabucodonosor) staged at La Scala on 9 March 1842.
+The characters of the opera, according to the composer, engage in a debate about not only the Risorgimento but also the opera itself and its chances of success.
+They are, at least in part, the same as the interpreters of that first Nabucco (then titled Nabucodonosor), which was staged at La Scala on 9 March 1842.